zilishen/documentation/content/nms/installation/kubernetes/frequently-used-helm-configs.md

 ## Overview

 Choose from the following options to view frequently used configurations for the NGINX Management Suite.
-To apply one of these configurations, modify the `values.yaml` file accordingly.
+To apply any of these configurations, modify the `values.yaml` file accordingly.

 {{<see-also>}}Refer to the [Configurable Helm Settings]({{< relref "/nms/installation/kubernetes/nms-helm-config-options.md" >}}) reference guide for the complete list of configurable parameters and default values used by the NGINX Management Suite and modules when installing from a Helm chart. {{</see-also>}}

+---

-## Use your own ClickHouse installation
+## Use Your Own ClickHouse Installation

 The NGINX Management Suite requires a [ClickHouse](https://clickhouse.com) database server for storing metrics data.
 ClickHouse is an open-source, column-based, high-performance analytics database that allows real-time queries on large amounts of data.